BinaryShrub/ubuntu-btrfs-luks/README.md

     ![](assets/installtype.png)
 3. We are now going to tell the Ubuntu installer how/where we want our installation:
     1. Select `/dev/sda1`, press the Change button.
 Choose Use as `EFI System Partition`.</br>
-        > If this is not an option, you probably didn't boot with UEFI Support in VirtualBox or your System doesnt support UEFI 🙁
+        > If this is not an option, you probably didn't boot with UEFI Support in VirtualBox or your System doesnt support UEFI 🙁 and you will need to go with a BIOS option as discussed above.
     2. Select `/dev/sda2`, press the Change button.
 Choose Use as `btrfs journaling filesystem`, check `Format`, and use `/boot` as Mount point.
     3. Select `/dev/mapper/sda3_crypt`, press the Change button.
 Choose Use as `btrfs journaling filesystem`, check `Format`, and use `/` as Mount point.